peteanderson80/Matterport3DSimulator/README.md

-# Matterport3DSimulator
+# Matterport3D Simulator
 AI Research Platform for Reinforcement Learning from Real Panoramic Images.

-This simulator enables development of AI **agents that interact with real 3D environments using visual information** (RGB-D images).
+The Matterport3D Simulator enables development of AI **agents that interact with real 3D environments using visual information** (RGB-D images).
 It is primarily intended for research in deep reinforcement learning, at the intersection of computer vision, natural language processing and robotics.

 ## Features (eventually maybe)
 - Dataset consisting of 90 different predominantly indoor environments,